trapexit/mergerfs/README.md

 **Please make sure you are using the [latest release](https://github.com/trapexit/mergerfs/releases) or have tried it in comparison.
 Old versions, which are often included in distros like Debian and Ubuntu, are not ever going to be updated and your bug may have been addressed already.**

+**For commercial support or feature requests please contact me directly.**

 #### Information to include in bug reports